 The ENGE PhD program develops diverse scholars who are dedicated to improving engineering education and practice.
-Students in the PhD program are trained to conduct education research, understand contextual influences, and translate research to practice.
-Students who graduate from the program are prepared for various career paths.
+Students in the PhD program are trained to conduct engineering education research, understand contextual influences, and translate research to practice.

 The learning outcomes graduates are expected to demonstrate include the ability to: